-That diverse customer base is supported by their eight server locations in major cities like Chicago, London, Amsterdam, Singapore, and Tokyo.
+That diverse customer base is supported by their ten server locations in major cities like Chicago, London, Amsterdam, Singapore, Mumbai, and Tokyo.

-(The closer the server to people trying to reach it, the better-expected performance, so the theory goes.)
+(The closer the server to people trying to reach it, the better-expected is the performance – so the theory goes.)

-So how’d they fare?
-Can a small, scrappy upstart trying to support a worldwide customer base keep up with billion-dollar hosting brands?
+So how did they fare?
+Can a small, scrappy upstart try to support a worldwide customer base keep up with billion-dollar hosting brands?

 Let’s get into our early findings by starting with what FastComet does well.

 FastComet makes some pretty bold claims for a relatively young, small firm.

 The good news is that they were able to back up a lot of them, posting strong uptime in the several months we’ve monitored with them.